Bear Viewing Lake Clark AlaskaDennis2023-12-26T17:10:21-09:00

 Estuaries, where rivers meet the sea along the park’s Cook Inlet coast, are the urban centers of the bear world.
 Food is plentiful here from early spring until the bears return to their dens in the fall.
 Sedges that are high in protein and other edible plants grow in salt marshes.
 Tidal flats brimming with clams lay just a few yards away.
 Flowing through it all are rivers filled with salmon that return each summer to spawn and die further upstream.
 Whales and other marine carcasses occasionally wash ashore.
 Berries grow on the nearby hillsides.
 Everything a bear needs to eat is in one place.

 Bears gather in these estuaries in large numbers to eat and mate.
 Park biologists have counted as many as 219 brown bears within a 54 square mile area on the coast in recent years.
 There are few other places in the world where you can find as many bears living in such a small area.
 This is possible because they are more tolerant of the presence of each-other, of other wildlife, and often of people than they are in places where there is less food.
 In order to avoid most conflict, these naturally solitary animals establish a fluid hierarchy when gathered together.
-Through the use of vocalizations, scent, and body posturing weaker, less dominant bears yield space, breeding rights, and optimum feeding locations to stronger, more dominant individuals with little injury to each-other.
+Through the use of vocalizations, scent, and body posturing, the weaker and less dominant bears, yield space their breeding rights, and optimum feeding locations to the stronger more dominant individuals with little injury to each-other.

 The energy-rich diet of Lake Clark’s coastal brown bears allows the largest males to reach weights exceeding 1,000 pounds by the time they enter the den to hibernate.
 Most adult males typically weigh 600-900 pounds by mid-summer, while females average 1/3 less in weight.
 This is carried on a frame 3-5 feet tall at the shoulder and 7-10 feet in length.